Your Current Taxes Online - Click Here

 county treasurer.
 County treasurer adds a $210 fee.

-Interest increased from 1% per month, back to date the taxes
+Interest increased from 1% per month to 1.5% per month, back to date the taxes

 foreclosure.
 From the date of this judgment, property owners